 Wouldn’t it be better to integrate these children and young people in a mainstream setting?

-SCC has an Inclusion Strategy and is committed to providing high quality teaching, prompt access to targeted support and timely access to specialist services and support for pupils to enable them to thrive within a mainstream environment wherever possible.
+SCC, Surrey schools and partners are committed to providing high quality teaching, prompt access to targeted support and timely access to specialist services and support for pupils to enable them to thrive within a mainstream environment wherever possible.
 However, it is important to recognise that children and young people who are placed by the local authority at special schools have a combination of significant and complex special educational needs and disabilities, which means they require significantly more highly specialist teaching and support than is ordinarily available in a mainstream school or SEN Unit in order to make good progress and achieve academic qualifications.
 It is for these cohorts of pupils that these proposals are targeted.

-How much funding will the new schools attract for each pupi?
+How much funding will the new schools attract for each pupil?

 Top-up rates are pupil-specific, guided by assessment against the descriptors in Surrey’s high needs banding matrix, but the assumption is that the majority of the new school’s pupils would have needs within the scope of band S4.
 Total funding based on current rates is as follows: